 Submission of detailed data regarding any calculations/analysis, including computer modeling of systems/equipment.

-To equip of BNPP Training Centre with additional simulators and necessary training materials.
+To equip of BNPP Training Centre with additional training software and necessary training materials.

 Assistance to establish and control of aging degradation management for systems/structures/equipment of the BNPP-1.